quanticsoul4772/zendesk-ai-integration/ENHANCED_REPORTS.md

 network: 5 tickets (7.5%)
 ```

+This section provides a quick overview of which hardware components are causing the most support issues, helping teams identify patterns and potential systematic problems.

 ### 6. Business Impact Tickets

 The enhanced report now clearly identifies business impact tickets with explanations: